OgistDipen/hygge/README.md

    composer install

-\* Note, it's neccesery for you to have following folders in you laravel app(in this care src folder):
+\* Note, it's necessary for you to have following folders in you laravel app(in this care src folder):

     src
         storage